 It’s always this time of year that I start to get fed up with winter.
 I long for green leaves on trees, grass that needs to be cut, windows open and sitting in patio furniture on my deck.
 I don’t even care if I have to wear a light sweater, just no more snow please.
 Or wind.
 Or power outages.

 SO with all that in mind, I thought I would whip up a batch of my most favorite ice cream flavor in all the land, mint chocolate chip.

 Cool creamy mint flavored ice cream thats studded with tiny pieces of chocolate that give the ice cream a little texture and complete my world with the mint-chocolate combo.

-Start by adding a cup of sugar to a large, 8-cup liquid measuring cup or a bowl (with a pour spout!).
+Start by adding a cup of sugar and sea salt to a large, 8-cup liquid measuring cup or a bowl (with a pour spout!).
 Then pour in the 2 cups of heavy cream and 2 cups of half & half.
 If you can’t find half & half where you are, then you can use the ratio of 1 cup heavy cream and 1 cup whole milk in replacement.

 Whisk until the sugar has been completely dissolved.

 Then add in a teaspoon of both the vanilla and peppermint extract.
 I used this organic peppermint extract and love it!
 Then squeeze in 6 drops of green food coloring.
 You can totally omit this if food coloring isn’t your thing.
 I rarely use it for anything other than dying eggs, but I like the minty green color in contrast to the dark chips of chocolate.